sdss/astra/README.md

 astra init
 ```

 Astra does not need to be run in the same computing environment where the data are stored.
-For this reason, it needs to _migrate_ information about what spectra are available, and the auxillary data (photometry, astrometry) for those sources.
+For this reason, it needs to _migrate_ details about available spectra into the Astra database, and link all the auxillary data (photometry, astrometry) for those sources.
 You can do this using the `astra migrate` tool.

 ```
 astra migrate